sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor.md

       "anchor": {
         "start": {
           "type": "startsWith",
-          "text": "here is a first line"
+          "text": "here is an A line"
         },
         "match": {
           "type": "startsWith",
-          "text": "here is a second line"
+          "text": "here is a B line"
         }

 ```